mopeyjellyfish/hookr/README.md

 ### Serialization Options

+Anything which implements the Marshal or Unmarshal interfaces can be used to serialize and deserialize in both WASM and the host application.
+Currently all the examples are for MessagePack, see the following section.

 #### MessagePack

 Hookr primarily uses [MessagePack](https://github.com/tinylib/msgp) for efficient binary serialization between host and plugins.
 The framework provides type-safe functions with generics support: